 Off campus, the Bearcat Card is accepted at an ever-growing number of retail and restaurant locations.
 Just by deposting to your account and carrying your UC ID, you will eliminate the need to carry cash for most of your everyday campus needs.

 Actually, visitation is permitted 24 hours per day in all the halls by both family and non-family guests.
-On weekends, IDs of all entering persons are checked and all non-resident guests (including parents, guardians, and other family members) must be checked in.
+All non-resident guests must be accompanied by their resident host at all times.

-Guests are limited to staying three nights (consecutive or non-consecutive) in any seven-day period, and the number of guests that can be checked in varies from hall to hall based on room size and fire safety regulations.
+Guests are limited to staying three nights (consecutive or non-consecutive) in any seven-day period, and the number of guests in a room vary from hall to hall based on room size and fire safety regulations.

 While hosting guests is a right, you also have a responsibility to see that your guest adheres to all rules and to be considerate of your roommates’ rights to privacy and security.

-Mail and packages are delivered to the halls six days a week and are available for pick-up seven days a week during posted service hours, at the hall's service center.
+Mail and packages are delivered to the halls six days a week and are available for pick-up seven days a week, during posted service hours, at the hall's service center.